TolaniAdedunmola/Pie-Day-Dataset/README.md

 # Pie-Day-Dataset

+### Dahel internship project
-An analysis to gain insight into sales of pie, customer preference and Business Performance
+An analysis of pie-day data to gain insight into sales of pie, customer preference and Business Performance.